 As with any medical procedure, there are potential side effects that should be fully explained to you prior to the treatment.
 Most of these are injection-related such as a risk of temporary bruising around the injection site, swollen facial features during the initial healing period and infection at the injection site.
 These risks are higher when treatments are performed in unsterile environments and with inexperienced or unqualified practitioners.
 The side effects and risks associated with dermal fillers will be discussed comprehensively with you at your consultation.

 Mild bruising and swelling can occur in the first 3-5 days, which may be covered with make-up.

 Are dermal fillers painful?

-Dr. Sheila only uses dermal fillers that contain the anaesthetic lidocaine, which helps to reduce discomfort.
-Topical anaesthetic can also be applied prior to the procedure to further minimise any discomfort.
+Dr Sheila only uses dermal fillers that contain the anaesthetic lidocaine, which helps to reduce discomfort.
+A topical anaesthetic can also be applied prior to the procedure to further minimise any discomfort.
 The majority of patients find the injections tolerable with slight initial discomfort.
 Discomfort can be higher if an inexperienced practitioner is carrying out the treatment.

 When will I see results?

 Results can be seen immediately with continued skin rehydration and rejuvenation as water is drawn into the area.

 What are the common areas treated with dermal fillers?